Multi types and reasonable space: The closure-type system

 Some of the rules of the type system seem to introduce some \emph{arbitrary} indices in the conclusions.
 Namely, rules $\tyvar$ and $\tylam_{2}$ introduce an arbitrary $k>0$, and rules $\tylamstar$ and $\tynone$ refer to a dry $\tye$, and dryness only requires the indices to be different from $0$ but otherwise arbitrary.
 Two lemmas in the next section (\reflemma{env-clos-size} and \reflemma{space-bound-on-current-state}) shall however guarantee that, if the global derivation in which the rules occur types a closed term with $\initty$, such arbitrary choices are in fact strongly constrained, to the point that the indices are actually \emph{uniquely} determined.

-We highlight the main differences w.r.t. the traditional multi type system. \begin{itemize} \item \emph{Weakening.} As we have already observed, the approach to weakenings is slightly more liberal than in multi types.
+We highlight the main differences w.r.t. the multi-type system presented in Section~\ref{sec:pre}. \begin{itemize} \item \emph{Weakening.} As we have already observed, the approach to weakening is slightly more liberal than in multi types.
 It is implicitly part of rules $\tylamstar$, $\tylam_{2}$, and $\tynone$.
 In rules $\tylamstar$ and $\tynone$, a context $\tye$ can be injected in the conclusion, but only if it is dry, and if its domain coincides with the free variables of the typed term.
 The situation at the level of the \SpKAM for the rule $\tylamstar$ corresponds to final states such as $\spkamstate{\la\var\vartwo}{\esub\vartwo\tm}{\stempty}$.
 A closure is indeed present, hence the index $k>0$, although it will never be used, hence its type being the empty multi-set.
-In rule $\tylam_{2}$, which is not present in the multi type system (because transition $\tokambw$ is not a transition of the \KAM), the variable $\var$ that does not occur free in $\tm$ is intuitively typed with $\emmset^0$ in the premise in the rule.
+In rule $\tylam_{2}$, which is not present in the multi-type system (because transition $\tokambw$ is not a transition of the \KAM), the variable $\var$ that does not occur free in $\tm$ is intuitively typed with $\emmset^0$ in the premise in the rule.
 In the conclusion, however, a type $\arr{\emmset^0}{\linty}$ would not be correct, as the index cannot be $0$.
 Then the rule uses an arbitrary index $k>0$.
 The intuition is that the \SpKAM closure corresponding to $\emmset$, before being eliminated by rule $\tokambw$, has size strictly greater than zero.

-Please notice that all this consideration ensure the invariant for which for any judgment $\tjudg{\tye}{\tm}{\linty}$ or $\tjudg{\tye}{\tm}{\mty^k}$ one has $\dom{\tye}=\fv\tm$. \item \emph{Separate multi-sets rules.} In the traditional multi types rules $\tynone$ and $\tymany$ are incorporated inside rule $\tyapp$.
-This was impossible to do in the closure type system because the rule $\tynone$ was necessarily different from the rule $\tymany$, and not just the special case when there are zero premises.
-This is because of the way we deal with weakenings: weakening is present just in the rule $\tynone$, while there is not in rule $\tymany$.
+Please notice that all these considerations ensure the invariant for which for any judgment $\tjudg{\tye}{\tm}{\linty}$ or $\tjudg{\tye}{\tm}{\mty^k}$ one has $\dom{\tye}=\fv\tm$. \item \emph{Separate multi-set rules.} In the traditional multi-type rules $\tynone$ and $\tymany$ are incorporated inside rule $\tyapp$.
+This was impossible to do in the closure-type system because the rule $\tynone$ was necessarily different from the rule $\tymany$, and not just the special case when there are zero premises.
+This is because of the way we deal with weakenings: weakening is present just in the rule $\tynone$, while it is not in rule $\tymany$.